AndreiBertescu/Processing-Applets/README.md

 **Minesweeper**: As the title says...
 Minesweeper!

+**Periodic_Explorer**: An app where you can explore all the elements from the periodic table along some of their details by adjusting the number of protons, neutrons, and electrons.

 **Perlin_Map**: It iterates through each pixel, coloring it if the Perlin noise function falls within a certain range, thereby creating a visually appealing 'topographic' map.

 **Quad_Tree**: An implementation of a quad tree which I used in the flocking apps to increase efficiency; it has two operations: you can place points or query a certain area to see all the points that it contains.